emberjs/rfcs/text/0772-deprecate-bower-support.md

 - Addons that still require access to the project's Bower directory, will have to manually resolve the project's `.bowerrc` file and read the `directory` property instead
+- Projects that still import Bower packages will need to use one of the suggested alternatives in the [Building Bower Packages](#building-bower-packages-1) deprecation guide

 ## Alternatives